Mobile Hotspot Connected But No Internet?

 Most of us have been in this situation: hotspot connected but no internet.
 This article will help you fix the issue.

 Maybe you recently started working from home and need reliable connectivity.
 Or maybe you’re just looking for a more reliable cell signal overall.
 With a mobile hotspot, you can use your laptop or other device to get day-to-day work done (including conference calls) without relying on a limited WiFi signal or being chained to a specific location.

-Unlike home or office Wi-Fi that only works in the immediate vicinity of routers and WiFi repeaters, understanding how to connect a mobile hotspot to a laptop gives you fast, workable internet wherever you may be, as long as you have a cell connection.
+Unlike home or office WiFi that only works within the limited range of routers and WiFi repeaters, a mobile hotspot to a laptop gives you fast, workable internet wherever you may be, as long as you have a cellular connection.

-But when you have a mobile hotspot connected and no internet, your work could crawl to a halt, as well as frustrate and divert your valuable attention to finicky troubleshooting.
+When you have a mobile hotspot connected but no internet, your work could crawl to a halt and divert valuable productivity to frustrating troubleshooting.
 Unfortunately, while many hotspots have similar functionality and feature sets, the exact workings of each hotspot are different for each device, operating system, and carrier.

 Troubleshooting a hotspot with no internet isn’t a one-size-fits-all approach, so you’ll likely have to spend some time on each device.
 That said, there are some commonalities between hotspots and carriers, and certain tricks will help you get your hotspot up and running whether you’re on Android, iOS, Windows, or MacOS.

 Troubleshooting: hotspot connected but no internet

 - If you have a hotspot connected but no internet, the first place you should check is the hotspot itself.
 Whether you have a standalone hotspot like the Verizon Jetpack, or you’re trying to share your internet connection from your iOS or Android smartphone, start by resetting or rebooting your hotspot.